 How should historians engage with the source materials that record and communicate empire from the perspective of imperial rule?
 Are there ways of working with sources that enable researchers to free themselves from the intellectual constraints imposed by historical imagery and its categorisation?

-In the next in our ‘Writing Race’ series, Maria Creech explores her methodological approach to ‘unlearning’ imperialism and creating a broader, more encompassing photographic ‘anarchive’.
+In the next post in our ‘Writing Race’ series, Maria Creech explores her methodological approach to ‘unlearning’ imperialism and creating a broader, more encompassing photographic ‘anarchive’.

 In her recent book, Potential History: Unlearning Imperialism (2019), the photographic scholar Ariella Aïsha Azoulay proposes that, under conditions of imperial rule, the click of the camera shutter is akin to pulling the trigger of a gun.